Freedom Circle logo

 Articles

-35 Heroes of Freedom: Celebrating the people who have made the world groovier and groovier since 1968, by Reason, Reason, Dec 2003
+35 Heroes of Freedom, by Reason, Reason, Dec 2003

-"Eclectic, irreverent" list of individuals who, according to Reason editors, "have made the world a freer, better, and more libertarian place by example, invention, or action" (includes the unknown martyr of Tiananmen Square and "The Yuppie")
+"Eclectic, irreverent" list of individuals "who have made the world a freer, better, and more libertarian place by example, invention, or action", as chosen by Reason editors (includes the unknown martyr of Tiananmen Square and "The Yuppie")

+Rose Wilder Lane.
 The daughter of Laura Ingalls Wilder, Lane extensively edited and shaped that great alternative history of American settlement, the Little House books, which place the family, community, and commerce—rather than male adventure, escape, and violence—at the heart of our national experience.
 She was a prolific author in her own right and, along with Isabel Paterson and Ayn Rand, one of the three godmothers of modern libertarianism.
 Lane's The Discovery of Freedom: Man's Struggle Against Authority remains a powerful statement about the evolution and necessity of individual rights.

 Cast a Giant Ballot, by Clifford F. Thies, The Freeman, Oct 1997